 NOTE: To avoid contamination between samples, clean and disinfect the dissecting tools between each animal.

 4.3.3.
-Start the image acquisition software by click initialize and set the parameters for imaging, including setting imaging mode to fluorescence, auto saving, exposure time to auto, excitation (500 nm) and emission (540 nm) filters.
+Start the image acquisition software by clicking initialize and set the parameters for imaging: setting imaging mode to fluorescence, auto saving, exposure time to auto, excitation (500 nm) and emission (540 nm) filters.

 4.3.4.
-When the machine is initialized, place the lungs in a black background tray, ensuring that the tissues are separated from one another, introduce the tray into the imager, and click Acquire on the imaging system program after closing the imager door (Figure 4B, top).
+When the machine is initialized, place the lungs in a black background tray into the isolation chamber, ensuring that the tissues are separated from one another, and introduce the chamber into the imager, and click Acquire on the imaging system program after closing the imager door (Figure 4B, top).

 4.3.5.
-After imaging, remove the tissues immediately and store them on ice (4 °C) if the samples are processed the same day; or on a tube and dry ice to freeze them quickly, before storing them at -80 °C, if the samples will be processed later on a different day.
+If the samples are processed the same day remove the tissues immediately after imaging and store them on ice (4 °C).
+If the samples will be processed later, transfer tissues to a tube on dry ice to freeze them quickly, before storing them at -80 °C.

 4.3.6.
 For image processing, select the ROI tool and draw ROIs around each of the individual lungs.
 Click Measure.
 Then, using the resulting average radiant efficiency measurements, subtract the values from the mock-infected mice (Figure 4B, bottom).